adielBm/english/Grammar/Verbs/HAVE.md

 ## do
 -  `have [NP]` - to perform the action (NP) mentioned
-- **Commonly used *nouns*** (*bath, shower, wash, scrub, break, holiday, rest, care, turn, chance, decision, risk, argument, dispute, fight, quarrel, chat, conversation, discussion, talk, meal, breakfast, lunch, dinner, snack, cup of tea*)
+- **Commonly used *nouns*** (*bath, shower, wash, scrub, break, holiday, rest, care, turn, decision, risk, argument, dispute, fight, quarrel, chat, conversation, discussion, talk, meal, breakfast, lunch, dinner, snack, cup of tea*)
 	- We **have a walk** after lunch.
-	- We **had a dance** and afterwards we sat outside and talked.
+	- We **had a dance** and afterward we sat outside and talked.
 	- May I **have a look** at your newspaper?"
 "Of course you can."
 	- I am going to **have a nice nap**.
 	- She **had a smoke**.